bigchaindb/bigchaindb/docs/source/introduction.md

 You can read about the motivations, goals and high-level architecture in the [BigchainDB whitepaper](https://www.bigchaindb.com/whitepaper/).

-## Who this Documentation for?

-The BigchainDB Documentation is intended primarily for:

-1. Developers of BigchainDB server software.
-2. People deploying and managing BigchainDB clusters.
-3. Developers of BigchainDB driver software (SDKs used to develop client software).
-4. App developers who are developing client apps to talk to one or more live, operational BigchainDB clusters.
-They would use one of the BigchainDB drivers.

 ## Is BigchainDB Production-Ready?

 No, BigchainDB is not production-ready.
 You can use it to build a prototype or proof-of-concept (POC); many people are already doing that.
-Please don't use it for something mission-critical.

 BigchainDB is currently in version 0.X. ([The Releases page on GitHub](https://github.com/bigchaindb/bigchaindb/releases) has the exact version number.)
 Once we believe that BigchainDB is production-ready, we'll release version 1.0.